cenchat/ember-attrs-validations/README.md

 ## Usage

-Currently only supports validations for required fields.
+Currently only supports validations for required fields and data type.

 ```js
 import Ember from 'ember';